 Bank or Personal Details

-If the email requests you to re-enter any bank or personal details without any valid reason, then beware.
+Beware if the email requests you to re-enter any bank or personal details without any valid reason.
 This would include details such as your credit card number, Social Security number, credit card security code, PIN, your mother’s maiden name, or any other security answers that you might have used.
 Reputable companies do not ask for such information to be provided through email.